ARM-software/arm-trusted-firmware/docs/cpu-specific-build-macros.rst

 -  ``ERRATA_A17_852423``: This applies errata 852423 workaround to Cortex-A17
    CPU.
 This needs to be enabled only for revision <= r1p2 of the CPU.

+For Cortex-A35, the following errata build flags are defined :

+-  ``ERRATA_A35_855472``: This applies errata 855472 workaround to Cortex-A35
+   CPUs.
+This needs to be enabled only for revision r0p0 of Cortex-A35.

 For Cortex-A53, the following errata build flags are defined :

 -  ``ERRATA_A53_819472``: This applies errata 819472 workaround to all